Written by SmartSense

 (1) If no storage requirements are established for a prescription drug, the drug may be held at "controlled" room temperature, as defined in an official compendium, to help ensure that its identity, strength, quality, and purity are not adversely affected.

-(2) Appropriate manual, electromechanical, or electronic temperature and humidity recording equipment, devices, and/or logs shall be utilized to document proper storage of prescription drugs.
+(2) Appropriate manual, electromechanical, or electronic temperature and humidity recording equipment, devices, and/or logs shall be utilized to document the proper storage of prescription drugs.

-(3) The record keeping requirements in paragraph (f) of this section shall be followed for all stored drugs.
+(3) The record-keeping requirements in paragraph (f) of this section shall be followed for all stored drugs.

 Pharmacy regulations are issued by each state.
 In general they refer to or mirror the FDA guidelines which often refer to manufacturer’s guidelines.
 In Massachusetts for example, 247CMR9.00, section 901(5) states, While on duty, a pharmacist shall be responsible for proper preservation and security of all drugs in the pharmacy or pharmacy department, including the proper refrigeration and storage of said drugs.
 Massachusetts 247CMR9.00 for wholesale druggists, section 7.04(3) states,

-(b) If no storage requirements are established for a prescription drug, the drug may be held at "controlled"room temperature, as defined in an official compendium, to help ensure that its identity, strength, quality, and purity are not adversely affected.
+(b) If no storage requirements are established for a prescription drug, the drug may be held at "controlled" room temperature, as defined in an official compendium, to help ensure that its identity, strength, quality, and purity are not adversely affected.

 (c) appropriate manual, electromechanical, or electronic temperature and humidity recording equipment, devices, and/or logs shall be utilized to document proper storage of prescription drugs.

 What this boils down to is the manufacturer’s label defines the requirement.
 The good news is that manufacturers do publish storage conditions for drugs stored at room temperature which is defined by the U.S. Pharmacopeia as between 68-77°F (20-25°C).
 Take for example a common high blood pressure medication, lisinopril, also sold as Prinivil, Tensopril, Zestril, or Hipril.
 The image below (Figure 2) is from the information sheet included with Zestril, AstraZeneca’s version of lisinopril, and posted on the FDA’s site.
 The data sheet notes the recommended storage conditions for Zestril tablets: Store at controlled room temperature, 20-25ºC (68-77ºF)[see USP].
-Protect from moisture, freezing and excessive heat.
+Protect from moisture, freezing, and excessive heat.
 Dispense in a tight container.
 Note the reference to USP guidelines.

-More importantly, note the data sheet calls for a controlled room temperature.
+More importantly, note the datasheet calls for a controlled room temperature.
 If I walk into a pharmacy that feels hot, I know the drugs stored there are likely to be degrading faster than expected.
-Fortunately many pharmacies keep limited quantities of any particular drug, so drugs that are in constant demand like lisinopril are not likely to be sufficiently degraded if exposed to elevated temperatures for short periods, Of greater concern are medications that have slow turnover.
+Fortunately, many pharmacies keep limited quantities of any particular drug, so drugs that are in constant demand like lisinopril are not likely to be sufficiently degraded if exposed to elevated temperatures for short periods, Of greater concern are medications that have slow turnover.
 Pharmacies that regularly run hot can potentially compromise the efficacy of such drugs.

 Figure 2.
-AstraZeneca Zestril (lisinopril) storage conditions, from data sheet.
+AstraZeneca Zestril (lisinopril) storage conditions, from datasheet.
 Link to Form

 Pharmacy managers and pharmacists are responsible to keep the drugs under their management within recommended storage conditions.
 Automatic temperature and humidity monitoring systems can provide warnings and alarms when temperatures exceed or fall below the recommended range, providing pharmacy managers and pharmacists with the information needed to correct the issue when problems occur.

 Many have tasted wine that has been exposed to elevated temperatures for a period of time, vinegar comes to mind.
 Likewise, many have tasted bagged popcorn that has been exposed to elevated humidity for a long period of time.
 If I enter a store or pharmacy that is very warm and humid, I generally will not purchase items where the quality can be compromised.
 The same goes for prescription and OTC medications.
-Pharmacy managers, operators, and pharmacists are responsible to maintain an environment that keeps prescription medications within recommended temperatures.
-Pharmacies who let customer discomfort be the warning that things are too hot or humid are likely to see these customers disappear if the condition persists.
-Proactive programs to maintain ambient store temperature within manufacturer’s specification are good for patient outcomes and good for business.

 Stay up-to-date on the evolution of IoT connectivity.